agb32/cosmadoc/docs/source/cosma8.md

 COSMA8 has 2 login nodes, accessed via login8.cosma.dur.ac.uk

-COSMA8 has 360 compute nodes, each of which have 1TB RAM and 128 cores (2x AMD 7H12 processors)
+COSMA8 has 528 compute nodes, each of which have 1TB RAM and 128 cores (360 are 2x AMD 7H12 processors and 168 are 2x AMD 7763 processors)

 There are 2 high RAM (4TB) fat nodes, which should be accessed via the cosma8-shm queue.